“At Hewnoaks I had time, space and freedom to make without consequence, a most valuable combination of factors that I will forever seek to recapture.”

-  Painters, sculptors, photographers, filmmakers, choreographers, actors, musicians, writers…we are open to all kinds of artists.
-Curators are also welcome to apply.
-If you have been a resident of Hewnoaks both of the past two consecutive years (2016/2017), you may not apply for the 2018 season so that we can share Hewnoaks with as many artists as possible.
+If you have been a resident of Hewnoaks both of the past two consecutive years (2017/2018), you may not apply for the 2018 season so that we can share Hewnoaks with as many artists as possible.
 Lists of past residents are available under the Residents tab in the navigation bar above.

 Is there a fee?
 Do you offer stipends?

 We have an application fee of $25 for individuals and $40 for groups, but no additional fees to attend.
-We are working towards stipends for parent artists who are leaving behind children that need additional looking after in their absence.
-The application can be found here.
+In 2018 we offered stipends for parent artists who are leaving behind children that need additional looking after in their absence, and we hope to offer something similar in 2019.

 What do you mean by “Preference will be given to Maine applicants”?

 We are excited to be able to provide this opportunity to Maine artists, especially those who are new to the residency experience.
-We hope to schedule at least one non-Mainer for each week of the summer, but expect that the majority of applicants and accepted artists will be currently living in Maine.
-In 2017, 80% of our participants lived in Maine.
+We hope to schedule at least one non-Mainer for each week of the summer, but expect that at least 75% of the invited applicants will be current residents of Maine.

 Can groups apply?